 Our Religious Education program serves children Pre-K through 8th grade.
 Classes of 24 children or less are taught by teams of volunteer catechists.
 The catechists are trained and meet regularly with Rachel Espinoza, Director of Children and Family Catechesis.

 Classes are in session from September to May and are held from 10:40 a.m. — 11:45 a.m. in Saint Clement School.
-While the children attend class, parents are invited to gather in Centennial Hall (lower level of the school) for hospitality and conversation.
 Children are also invited to participate in the sacramental preparation programs for the first Eucharist (2nd grade), first reconciliation (3rd grade), and Confirmation (8th grade) at the appropriate ages.
-See links for more details.